-Applicable Regulations: (a) The Education Department

-General Administrative Regulations (EDGAR) in 34 CFR parts

-75, 77, 79, 81, 82, 84, 86, 97, 98, and 99. (b) The OMB

-Guidelines to Agencies on Governmentwide Debarment and

-Suspension (Nonprocurement) in 2 CFR part 180, as adopted

-and amended as regulations of the Department in 2 CFR part

-3485. (c) The Uniform Administrative Requirements, Cost

-Principles, and Audit Requirements for Federal Awards in 2 CFR part 200, as adopted and amended as regulations of the Department in 2 CFR part 3474. (d) The regulations for this program in 34 CFR part 225.
+Applicable Regulations: (a) The Education Department General Administrative Regulations in 34 CFR parts 75, 77, 79, 81, 82, 84, 86, 97, 98, and 99. (b) The Office of Management and Budget Guidelines to Agencies on Governmentwide Debarment and Suspension (Nonprocurement) in 2 CFR part 180, as adopted and amended as regulations of the Department in 2 CFR part 3485. (c) The Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards in 2 CFR part 200, as adopted and amended as regulations of the Department in 2 CFR part 200, as adopted and The regulations for this program in 34 CFR part 225. (e) The notice of final regulations published elsewhere in this issue of the Federal Register.